Anglo-Soviet invasion of Iran: Invasion of Central Iran

-The British captured Gilan-e-Gharb and attacked Iranian forces who defended the town of Sarpol-e Zahab.
-With overwhelming firepower and decreasing Iranian morale, the British captured that town, scattering the remaining defenders.
-The Pai Tak Pass and the road to Kermanshah and eventually Tehran was open.
-The armoured columns began to secure the pass and the areas around it.
-The British forces moved along the Kermanshah highway towards the city of Shahabad.
-There was little Iranian resistance but some trees were cut down and a section of the road was even dynamited, which delayed the British forces for several hours.

 The main Iranian forces in the region consisted of the 5th and 12th infantry divisions of 30,000 troops with supporting artillery at Kermanshah and Sanandaj.
 They were all light infantry (as the mechanised and armour had been stretched thin fighting on multiple fronts).
-The British reached the outskirts of Shahabad in the early morning hours of 28 August after delays.
-At the village of Zibri, they faced a strong Iranian garrison willing to put up a fight which caused the British several casualties, but with poor Iranian leadership and overwhelming British firepower, resistance crumbled and the British took Shahabad on the morning of the same day.
+The British reached the outskirts of Shahabad in the early morning of 28 August after delays.
 By 29 August, the British had reached the town of Kerend and were within 2 mi of Kermanshah and the Iranian commanders were told of the ceasefire order and stood down.
 The defenders declared Kermanshah an open city and the British entered on 1 September.
-They also entered Sanandaj peacefully and eventually Qazvin, which had already been captured by the Red Army.